hcengineering/huly-docs/src/content/docs/team-workflows/documents.md

 ### Mentions, Todos and collaboration

 ##### Mentions
 Mention a team member by using @mention syntax.
-The member will recieve a notification that they have been mentioned in the Document.
+The member will receive a notification that they have been mentioned in the Document.

 ##### Creating Todos
 Create a Todo item by typing `[]` then `space` on a new line.
 An empty checkbox will appear.
 As you begin typing, a profile icon will appear to the left of the checkbox.
 Click this icon to select a team member to assign the task to.
-That team member will recieve a notification that they have been assigned a Todo, and they'll be able to schedule the Todo in their Planner.
+That team member will receive a notification that they have been assigned a Todo, and they'll be able to schedule the Todo in their Planner.

 Assign a Todo item any time by hovering over the checkbox and clicking the profile icon.